History and Stories: Stokesay Castle

 History of Stokesay Castle

-Read a full history of Stokesay Castle, from its creation by Laurence of Ludlow in the late 13th century to the present day.
+Read a full history of Stokesay Castle, built in the 1280s by Laurence of Ludlow and one of the first fortified manor houses in England.

 Laurence of Ludlow and Medieval Wool Wealth